Rule 5101:12-10-01.1 | IV-D application and IV-D referral.

 (3) The Ohio interstate central registry as a result of the receipt of a Uniform Interstate Family Support Act interstate petition in accordance with 42 U.S.C.
 666(f) (12/14/1999) for a IV-D case.

-(C) The CSEA shall approve a completed and signed IV-D application or a IV-D referral for IV-D services unless the IV-D application or IV-D referral meets a denial criteria described in paragraph (D) of this rule.
-The CSEA shall provide all appropriate support enforcement program services to a case in which IV-D services were denied.
+(D) The CSEA shall approve a completed and signed IV-D application or a IV-D referral for IV-D services unless the IV-D application or IV-D referral meets a denial criteria described in paragraph (D) of this rule.

 (1) The non-custodial parent is seeking to locate a child;